Let’s hear a cheer for the rain.

 Instead, the secret to successfully hunting new spots requires boots on the ground, especially before the mushrooms appear.

-Likely locations include hardwoods where the ground cover is partially shaded when the trees are in leaf, but more open to the air above when the trees are budding.
+Likely locations include hardwoods where the ground cover is partially shaded when the trees are in leaf, but more open to the air above where the trees are budding.
 Look for sloping ground where the moisture can drain well.
 Take care, however, whether on familiar ground or exploring new locales, to avoid trespassing on private property.

 When you find the right type of ground, look for morels in clusters.
 Discovering a single mushroom can lead to larger caches, though sometimes the fungus grows in solitary spots as well.